cihangll/MsSQLDatabaseComparison/README.md

 }
 ```

-Execute the following command to open app.
+Execute the following command to run app.

 ```cmd
 cd .\MsSQLDatabaseComparison\